Banksy: 2020–2024

 On 13 February 2020, the Valentine's Banksy mural appeared on the side of a building in Bristol's Barton Hill neighbourhood, depicting a young girl firing a slingshot of real red flowers and leaves.
 In the early hours of Valentine's Day (14 February), Banksy confirmed this was his work on his Instagram account and website.
 The painting was defaced just days after appearing.
-Banksy dedicated a painting titled Painting for Saints or Game Changer to NHS staff, and donated it to the University Hospital of Southampton during the global coronavirus pandemic in May 2020.
-The painting was sold for £14.4m (£16.8m including buyer premium) on 23 March 2021, which is a record for an artwork by Banksy.
+Banksy dedicated a painting titled Painting for Saints or Game Changer to NHS staff, and donated it to the University Hospital of Southampton during the global COVID-19 pandemic in May 2020.
+The painting was sold for £14.4M (£16.8M including buyer premium; or €M) on 23 March 2021, which is a record for an artwork by Banksy.
 The proceeds from the sale would benefit a number of NHS-related organisations and charities.

 In March 2021, the image of an escaping prisoner appeared overnight on the side of Reading Prison.
 Two days later Banksy claimed the artwork.
 The former prison's next use had been disputed locally, some wanting it to be used as an arts hub, while developers proposed it could be sold to a housing developer.
 The escaping prisoner was said to resemble Oscar Wilde, who had been imprisoned in Reading Prison, with the "rope" as tied together bedsheets with a typewriter attached to the end.

 In August 2021, several Banksy artworks, collectively titled A Great British Spraycation, appeared in several East Anglian towns.
 Banksy created an original artwork for the 2021 BBC One/Amazon Prime Video comedy The Outlaws.
 The image of a stencilled rat sitting on two spray cans signed by Banksy featured in the sixth episode of the first series, and was painted over by the character Frank, played by Christopher Walken, while he was cleaning a graffiti-covered wall as part of his Community Payback sentence.